lukateras/python-fraudrecord/README.md

 FraudRecord hashing scheme as described on <https://fraudrecord.com/security/>.

 32,000 iterations of SHA-1.
-Case- and whitespace- insensitive: the input is lowercased and stripped of all whitespace.
+Case- and whitespace- insensitive: the input is downcased and stripped of all whitespace.
 The hexadecimal digest of each iteration is fed into the next iteration.
 The input of each iteration is prefixed with `fraudrecord-`.